markjnkim/es_mod/03-javascript/content/lesson-2-loops.md

 As can be seen, the more results we display in the console, the harder it will be to determine which statement rendered which result.
 By reviewing the line numbers next to the right of the displayed values, we can determine that a single line, the `for` loop, created the last three entries which also maps back perfectly to our `game.js` file.

 Congratulations, we just looped through our first array.
-Similar to our conditional `if` statements, we can include curly braces for multiple lines of code to be executed on each iteration.
-For example, run the following by replacing your `for` loop with the following code:
+Run the following by replacing your `for` loop with the following code:
 ```javascript
 for(var i = 0; i < enemyNames.length; i++) {
   console.log(enemyNames[i]);